 The best advice for law students regarding clerkships is to prepare early, and apply widely.

-You need to start preparing early because writing resumes and cover letters is painful – really painful.
+You need to start preparing early because writing resumes and cover letters is painful.
 Trying to convey your achievements without feeling like you’re bragging (and selling your soul) can be difficult, so start early because you’ll ultimately need a number of revisions.
-The last thing you want to do is leave it to the last minute and apply for a clerkship using the first draft of these documents, which is the only thing the law firm will receive from you.
+The last thing you want to do is leave it to the last minute and apply for a clerkship using the first draft of these documents.
+Remember, this is the only things that law firms will receive to assess your application.

 Industry internships, such as in banks, mining companies, and other corporates, can also provide amazing opportunities.